Emergency Action Plan

 1. Ground school & continuing education

-Ground school and continuing education classes are held at various locations in Wister, OK.
-Toilet facilities are always available.
+Ground school and continuing education classes are held at various locations.
+Toilet facilities are available but often are primitive (other than at airports and Palmilla Dr.) as the sites are in rural areas.

 When fire is discovered: